Go Back

 • Remove the red chilis from the pan and take them to the bowl or plate.

-• Next, in the same pan, roast cumin seeds, caraway seeds, fennel seeds, coriander seeds, fenugreek seeds, and yellow mustard seeds on low heat until they are aromatic for about 3-4 minutes.
+• Next, in the same pan, roast the cumin, caraway seeds, fennel seeds, coriander seeds, fenugreek seeds, and yellow mustard seeds over low heat until aromatic for about 3-4 minutes.

 • After that, roast the cinnamon sticks, cloves, black peppercorns, star anise, green cardamoms, black cardamoms, and mace on low heat until aromatic.